LocalStorage vs SessionStorage: Architecture, Limits & Production Patterns

 Web Storage is a key-value string store.
 It lacks indexing, transactions, and efficient querying.
 Migrate to IndexedDB when:

-For static route assets and shell resources, offload to Cache API for Static Assets to preserve UI responsiveness and bypass synchronous string limits entirely.
+For static route assets and shell resources, offload to the Cache API for Static Assets to preserve UI responsiveness and bypass synchronous string limits entirely.
+The deeper IndexedDB design space lives in IndexedDB Architecture & Advanced Patterns.

 Cross-Tab Sync Conflicts & storage Event Race Conditions